-The CSDE's subrecipient monitoring plan (found in appendix C) was updated in October 2020 to reflect the monitoring requirements of the CARES Act, which apply to the CRRSA Act also.
+The CSDE's subrecipient monitoring plan (found in appendix C) was updated in June 2021 to reflect the monitoring requirements of the CRRSA Act\.
 All calculations for the purpose of dispersing ESSER funding are reviewed and approved by SBE's Office of Internal Audit, an independent office that reports directly to the SBE.
 Internally CSDE has set up a team of program managers assigned to each district to manage the various grant applications, provide technical assistance to assigned districts, and monitor the activities outlined in their applications.
-The online applications include budget edits that restrict districts' abilities to move funds without approval from their program managers to monitor fiscal and program activities.
+The online applications include budget edits that restrict districts' abilities to move funds without approval from their program manager.
+The CSDE has also developed several reports designed to allow program managers to monitor fiscal and program activities.